-Question: Are people with these aspects possessive, or want to be in control, and can it bring the dark aspects of a personality out when in a relationship?
+Question: Are people who have these aspects possessive or desire to be in charge, and can it bring out the darker sides of a person’s personality when they are in a romantic relationship?

 According to Dane Gerhardt: